 PCP prophylaxis is also recommended for patients with GPA and MPA during treatment and for at least 6 months following the last RUXIENCE infusion.

 Use appropriate aseptic technique.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
 RUXIENCE should be a clear to slightly opalescent, colorless to pale brownish-yellow liquid.
 Do not use vial if particulates or discoloration is present.

+Use a sterile needle and syringe to prepare RUXIENCE.
 Withdraw the necessary amount of RUXIENCE and dilute to a final concentration of 1 mg/mL to 4 mg/mL in an infusion bag containing either 0.9% Sodium Chloride, USP, or 5% Dextrose Injection, USP.
 Gently invert the bag to mix the solution.
 Do not mix or dilute with other drugs.
 Discard any unused portion left in the vial.

 Frequently asked questions

 - What are the new drugs for the treatment of rheumatoid arthritis (RA)?